London, April 1804

 I shook my head.
 “Memories,” was the only answer I needed to supply.

 It had proven impossible to spend so much time with these men and not reveal some of my past to them.
-They knew of my father’s physical abuse, and of my grandmother’s dark manipulations of everyone around her.
-Of how a look, a word from her could corrupt every conversation.
-Of how she had so deftly turned my father against me and Amelia.
+They knew of my father’s physical abuse, and of his dark manipulations of everyone around him.
+Of how a look, a word from him could corrupt every conversation.
 I was careful to keep the worst of my experiences to myself though, for John didn’t share my scruples about preserving innocent lives.
 If he knew it all, he would stop at nothing to ensure that my father’s ruin was both spectacular and absolute.

 “Come here, Kit,” Henry said.

 He reached for me as I approached, and, hoping that physical contact would drive away the lingering darkness in my heart, I slipped between his outspread arms and allowed him to pull me onto his lap.
 I was immediately enveloped by his warmth, his large body cocooning me within his embrace.
 The muscles of his thighs bunched and shifted beneath me as he leaned in to nuzzle my neck, his five-o’clock shadow rough against my delicate skin.
 He gently butted my chin with his forehead, seeking greater access to my person, and shamelessly I obliged, tipping my head back to stare up at the ceiling.

 The warmth of his breath paused over the vein that pulsed down the side of my neck.
 I was forced to close my eyes when he pressed his lips fully against it, fearful of what John, who remained unmoving in his corner of the couch, might see within them.
 Henry kept his lips there for one second, two, ten.
 There was no way he would miss how my pulse tripped and tumbled in response, and I silently cursed my traitorous heart for giving me away.